 NEHGS is the beneficiary of various split-interest planned giving arrangements, which are structured as charitable gift annuities.
 Under this agreement, a donor transfers assets to NEHGS in return for a promise to pay a specific annuity to a designated beneficiary for their lifetime.
 The obligation to make annuity payments is guaranteed by all assets of NEHGS, and funded by a separate charitable gift annuity investment portfolio (see Note 5).
 Upon the beneficiary's death, the annuity payment obligation ceases.
-The present value of the annuity payments under these agreements is presented in the accompanying statements of financial position as annuity payable of \$384,930 and \$385,912 at August 31, 2022 and 2021, respectively.
-These funds have been discounted to their net present value based upon the donor's expected life and a rate of 5% as of August 31, 2022 and 2021.
+The present value of the annuity payments under these agreements is presented in the accompanying statements of financial position as annuity payable of \$741,917 and \$384,931 at August 31, 2023 and 2022, respectively.
+These funds have been discounted to their net present value based upon the donor's expected life and a rate of 5% as of August 31, 2023 and 2022.

-9. NOTE PAYABLE TO A BANK
+9. NOTES PAYABLE TO A BANK

-NEHGS maintains a line of credit agreement with a bank for \$5,000,000.
-Borrowings under this agreement are due on demand and interest is payable at the bank's prime rate (5.5% and 3.25% at August 31, 2022 and 2021, respectively), plus .25%; however, the interest rate shall not go below 3.75%.
-The line of credit is secured by all personal property of NEHGS and is renewable annually.
+NEHGS maintained a line of credit agreement with a bank for \$5,000,000.
+Borrowings under this agreement were due on demand and interest is payable at the bank's prime rate (5.5% at August 31, 2022), plus .25%; however, the interest rate shall not go below 3.75%.
+The line of credit was secured by all personal property of NEHGS and was renewable annually.
 There was an outstanding balance of \$700,000 as of August 31, 2022.
-There was no outstanding balance as of August 31, 2021.
+This line of credit agreement was terminated during fiscal year 2023.